 Additionally, you might set it by a green plant or keep it on your bedside meditation table for the daily joy of listening to the flowing, falling water.

 Put your feet up and put the headphones one while you feel the stress leaving your body as you listen to the soft rains and gentle winds through a forest.
 The sounds of a forest is a perfect way to relax and bring Mother Nature into your home and this Forest Ambience CD is no exception.

 Another plus to this sound technique is that it drowns out annoying sounds like not-so-distant freeways.
 Plug this into a portable speaker and set it beside your desktop waterfalls or plants for a layered natural sound effect.

-I sincerely hope this information gives you excellent ideas of your own on how to get through those long winter months with a light step and a resilient attitude.
-I wish you the most stress free holiday season ever.
+I sincerely hope this information gives you excellent ideas of your own to get through those long winter months with a light step and a resilient attitude.
+I wish you the most stress-free holiday season ever.
 Blessings to you and those you serve.